 A given drug sample can have multiple positive results for different drugs.
 One way to examine these results is to look at how often things are detected together.
 In the heatmaps below, we present the percentage of samples testing positive for the pair of drugs or drug categories listed.
 This comparison of the co-presence of two drugs cannot account for the fact that there are often three or more drugs present.
 The diagonal (where the column name and row name are the same) represents those samples testing positive for only that drug category (these samples may have tested positive for a drug category not listed here).
 The rows and columns are ordered from largest to smallest share of drug checking samples, alone or in combination.
 For more details on drug categories named, click here.

-For example, if you mouse over the row marked Fentanyl analogues and the column marked Fentanyl, you can see that 0.8% of these samples, or three samples, involved fentanyl and at least one fentanyl analogue, with or without any other drug mentioned here or any drug not included in the matrix.
-These are among the few samples positive for something else (in the matrix) besides meth itself: If you mouse over the Methamphetamine alone cell (Meth row and Meth column), you can see that 92% of samples tested positive for methamphetamine and for no other drug category in the matrix.
+For example, if you mouse over the row marked Fentanyl analogues and the column marked Fentanyl, you can see that 0.5% of these samples, or three samples, involved fentanyl and at least one fentanyl analogue, with or without any other drug mentioned here or any drug not included in the matrix.
+These are among the few samples positive for something else (in the matrix) besides meth itself: If you mouse over the Methamphetamine alone cell (Meth row and Meth column), you can see that 90% of samples tested positive for methamphetamine and for no other drug category in the matrix.
 If you move along the Meth row (or column) you can see the share of all samples that tested positive for meth and that other drug type.
-The Cocaine alone cell indicates one sample sold as meth actually contained cocaine and not methamphetamine (or any other drug category listed here).
-The Rx benzos alone cell similarly indicates one sample had only a legally available benzodiazepine, and the Phenethylamines alone cell indicates one sample had one or more substances like MDMA and MDA in the phenethylamines class and no other class represented here.
-There were two additional sample that was positive for no drug in the matrix.
-The remaining three samples with no methamphetamine had fentanyl, fentanyl analogues, other analgesics, and/or cocaine.
+The Fentanyl alone cell indicates one sample sold as meth actually contained fentanyl and not methamphetamine (or any other drug category listed here, including fentanyl analogues).
+The Rx benzos alone cell similarly indicates one sample had only a legally available benzodiazepine, the Cocaine alone cell that two samples had only cocaine, and the Phenethylamines alone cell indicates one sample had one or more substances like MDMA and MDA in the phenethylamines class and no other class represented here.
+There were five additional samples that were positive for no drug in the matrix.
+The remaining six samples with no methamphetamine had fentanyl, fentanyl analogues, a novel synthetic opioid, other analgesics, and/or cocaine.

 What's in things sold as...